 How to connect to an Exchange server via PowerShell

 You want to set up a remote session to an Exchange server via PowerShell.

 This article will help you:

-- connect to your Exchange servers via remote PowerShell session
+- connect to your on-premises Exchange servers via remote PowerShell session

 - troubleshoot PowerShell errors that you may encounter during the process.